tw4qa/sw2at-ui/README.md

-# sw2at-tw
+# sw2at-ui
 ## SWAT(Simple Way to Automate Tests) - UI
-Gem for symplifying management of your tests results.
-Easily configure paralelism, run them, check results.
+Gem helps in testing of Rails applications.
+* track your test revisions
+* easily confugure and reun tests in parallel
+* share testing results with team members and customers

 ## How to install Rails app with sw2at-ui from scratch